microsoft/language-server-protocol/_specifications/lsp/3.18/language/semanticTokens.md

 	 * depending on the server's capability.
 Please note that clients might not
 	 * show semantic tokens or degrade some of the user experience if a range
 	 * or full request is advertised by the client but not provided by the
 	 * server.
-If for example the client capability `requests.full` and
+If, for example, the client capability `requests.full` and
 	 * `request.range` are both set to true but the server only provides a
 	 * range provider the client might not render a minimap correctly or might
 	 * even decide to not show any semantic tokens at all.